 Cartier Ballon Bleu Chronograph Review

-Adding a chronograph to an already iconic watch is certainly a way to keep Cartier fans and watch enthusiasts excited and intrigued.
+Adding a stopwatch mechanism to an already iconic men's watch is certainly a way to keep the Ballon Bleu de Cartier fans and watch enthusiasts excited and intrigued.
 Furthermore, most Cartier Ballon Bleu watches aren’t necessarily sized for men with the growing trend of larger watches with more wrist presence.
 In fact, most watches in Cartier’s Ballon Bleu family are smaller and more traditionally sized.
+This is possibly a sign of them updating their collections to follow the growing trend.

 The 44mm case certainly fits within the now trending larger size watches and according to many die-hard enthusiasts, this is a celebrated design choice.
-At 14.8mm thick this watch case certainly has the size, weight and on-wrist feeling of a high-end luxury timepiece.
+At 14.8mm thick this watch case certainly has the size, weight, and on-wrist feeling of a high-end luxury timepiece.
+Of course, a gold case such as the rose gold case seen on this model is an added bonus for those looking to buy a prestigious gold watch.

 The Cartier Ballon Bleu Chronograph runs on a manufacture movement; the Cartier in-house caliber 1904-CH2 MC.
 This 31-jewel automatic chronograph movement oscillates at 28,800 vibrations per hour or 4Hz and has a 48-hour power reserve.
 On the reserve side of the case, there are eight visible screws that keep the case tightly closed and a transparent, scratch-resistant sapphire crystal case back allows you to see the inner workings of the watch’s marvelous mechanics.

 The 1904-CH2 Chronograph movement varies slightly from its predecessor, the 1904-CH which can be found in the Calibre de Cartier Chronograph series.
-The 1904-CH2 has the date at the 6 o’clock position instead of a small running seconds sub-dial like on the 1904-CH.
+The 1904-CH2 has the date at the 6 o’clock position showing the day of the month instead of using a small running seconds sub-dial like on the 1904-CH.
 Aside from having a few more jewels in the movement, the 1904-CH has a 12-hour counter where the Ballon Bleu Chronograph’s date window sits at the 9 o’clock position.

 The dial on the Ballon Bleu Chronograph has all the design elements you would expect to see from any Ballon Bleu watch.
 This includes blued steel hands, the textured elegance of Cartier’s signature wavy guilloche dial pattern which radiates outwards from the center of the dial as well as its sub-dials.